CRI-iAtlas/shiny-iatlas/www/md/about.md

 ### CRI iAtlas Explorer

-The main feature of the iAtlas web tool is the **iAtlas Explorer**, which provides several *Analysis Modules* to to explore and visualize results from the Thorsson et al. Immune Landscape study.
+The main feature of the iAtlas web tool is the **iAtlas Explorer**, which provides several *Analysis Modules* to explore and visualize results from the Thorsson et al. Immune Landscape study.
 Each module presents information organized by theme, with multiple views and interactive controls to enhance and extend the information included in the original paper figures.

 + **Sample Group Overview:** This module provides short summaries of your selected groups, and allows you to see how they overlap with other groups.
 + **Tumor Microenvironment:** Explore the immune cell proportions in your sample groups.